-Depending on if you run cold or hot, you’ll want to wear either shorts or capris.
-Even though I do tend to run a little colder, I almost always run in shorts because I find them more comfortable and I know that I’ll warm up after I get started running.
-You need to pick what is best for you.
+Depending on whether you run cold or hot, wear either shorts or capris.
+Even though I do tend to run a little colder, I almost always run in shorts because I find them more comfortable.
+Plus, I know that I’ll warm up after I get started.
+But you need to pick what is best for you.

-A short-sleeved shirt should be exactly what you need because it will cover your shoulders and see give your arms some breathing space.
+A short-sleeved shirt should be exactly what you need.
+It will cover your shoulders and see give your arms some breathing space.
 You might be a little cold for the first mile, but you’ll warm up fast.

 Some runners use arm sleeves for some added warmth.
 These are easy to take off and store if you get too warm later in the race.

-Finally, if it’s sunny, you’ll want to wear a running cap and/or sunglasses so that you don’t have to be avoiding the sun for the next several hours during your marathon.
+Finally, if it’s sunny, add a running cap and/or sunglasses to help mitigate exposure to the sun over the course of the next few hours.